-The impressive collection found throughout the 1890 House Museum offers visitors the opportunity to step back to Cortland in the late 19th century.
-It’s unique history that lives within the walls not only tells the stories of the Wickwire family, but of their servants, their unique pets -like Jac the Parrot, a favorite of youngest son Frederic Wickwire where this parrot flew throughout the house- its art and architecture, the original inventions created by Chester Wickwire, and the history of the Wickwire Wire Mills Factory and those who worked there.
+The impressive collection found throughout the 1890 House Museum offer visitors the opportunity to step back in time to 19th century Cortland.
+The unique history within our walls tells the stories of the Wickwire family, their servants, and the factory workers who toiled in Wickwire Wire Mills Factory.

-We will continue to work on diverse programming and exhibitions to educate and inspire everyone who walks through our doors.
-With your help, together we will support this Cortland County landmark for past, present, and future generations of local and visitors alike.
+We strive to educate and inspire every visitor through diverse programming and exhibitions.
+With your help, we will preserve this Cortland County landmark for present and future generations.

 Founded in 1975 and receiving its NYS Charter as a historic house museum in 1984, the 1890 House Museum boasts an impressive collection of photographs.
 These photographs document the lives of the Wickwire family and their friends from the late 19th century through the 20th century.
 When inventor & industrialist Chester F. Wickwire moved into his home on June 1, 1890, he photographed each room as it was.
 These photographs have now been digitally preserved by Roger Theise from Roger Williams Photography.
 Some of these interior photos have never been on view to the public before.